seanbaxter/mdspan/README.md

 If and only if `layout_right == LP` is true will the rhs of `&&&` be substituted and evaluated.
 The rhs first evaluates `!rank2`, and if and only if that is _false_ will the rhs of `|||` be substituted and evaluated.
 This disjunction short-circuit is critical, because the program may be ill-formed without it.
 Consider the case of an empty source with no extents, so `SliceSpecs` is an empty pack. `rank` and `rank2` are both 0.
 The pack subscript expression `SliceSpecs...[rank - rank2]` attempts to access the 0'th member of the pack, but that's out of bounds, so the build breaks.

-Short-circuit constexpr conjunction and disjunction operators reduce translation times by eliminating the substitution of irrelevent operands, but more importantly, allows the programmer to guard against unwanted behavior in argument lists, the same way they would guard runtime code with the ordinary logical operators.
+Short-circuit constexpr conjunction and disjunction operators reduce translation times by eliminating the substitution of irrelevent operands, but more importantly, allow the programmer to guard against unwanted behavior in argument lists, the same way they would guard runtime code with the ordinary logical operators.

 ### Building the result object.